Major TBT energy on this one: we’ve travelled back to the 1980s and collected 20 of the best fiction books of the decade.

 Housekeeping – Marilynne Robinson (1980)

-Marilynne Robinson’s novel is the story of two orphaned sisters, Ruth and Lucille, and their experiences of being brought up by a succession of relatives in remote Idaho.
+Marilynne Robinson’s fiction book is the story of two orphaned sisters, Ruth and Lucille, and their experiences of being brought up by a succession of relatives in remote Idaho.
 It details their journey to adulthood through loneliness, loss, and survival with the entrance of Sylvia, the mysterious central character, who takes on the mission to raise them.

 As reviewed by the New York Times, Housekeeping is “about people who have not managed to connect with a place, a purpose, a routine or another person.
 It’s about the immensely resourceful sadness of a certain kind of American, someone who has fallen out of history and is trying to invent a life without the assistance of any kind, without even recognising that there are precedents.
 It is about a woman who is so far from everyone else that it would be presumptuous to put a name to her frame of mind.”